anacvr/anacvr/README.md

 <h2 align='center'> ✨Hey, I'm Ana!✨ </h1>

 ### Here's a little about me:
+* 🎮 I'm the President of the Nucleus of Computer Graphics and Multimedia ([NCGM](https://ncgm.fe.up.pt/)) at FEUP.
-* 🎓 I'm taking my bachelor degree in Informatics and Computing Engineering
+* 🎓 I'm taking my master's degree in Multimedia.
+* 💻 I have a bachelor in Informatics and Computing Engineering.
-* 🌱 I’m currently learning about Artificial Intelligence, Compilers and much more
+* 🌱 I’m currently learning about Digital Games, Computer Vision, and UI/UX.
-* 🎮 I'm a Board Member at Nucleus of Computer Graphics and Multimedia ([NCGM](https://ncgm.fe.up.pt/))

 <!--
 **anacvr/anacvr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.